 JW was born and raised in Ashtabula, Ohio.
 He joined the US Navy in 1963 and served for over 30 years.
 After retiring from the Navy, he was on the Maricopa County Sheriff's Department, was Office Manager for the Maricopa County Home Health Care Department, and attended Lampson Jr. College.
-In 2000 he started teaching as an instructor for the Navy's NROTC program in LaVerne, CA and came to Bend as an instructor at Mount View High School in 2001.
-He is currently the State and Bend Chapter President of the Band of Brother's, Past Commander of Post 4 American Legion, Lifetime member of Vietnam Veteran's of America Chapter 820.
+In 2000, he was an instructor for the Navy's NROTC program in LaVerne, CA and came to Bend as an instructor at Mount View High School in 2001.
+He is currently the State and Bend Chapter President of the Band of Brother's, is the past Commander of Post 4 American Legion, and a Lifetime member of Vietnam Veteran's of America Chapter 820.
 He enjoys family time, golf, and his 3 grandchildren and 3 great grandsons.

 House Minority Leader Appointment, Vice-Chair July 2018 to June 2019, Board Member Term Ends June 30, 2020

 Ms. Schreiber retired in 2006 after a career as an executive in administrative positions in both the public and private sectors.
 She served on the Human Resources committee of the SMART Program/Oregon Children’s Foundation; was a member of the State Executive Council of AARP; spent nine years-two as president - on the Board of Directors of Multnomah County CASA; served on the boards of The Dougy Center, Mt.
 St. Joseph’s Residential Care Facility, Burnside Projects, and Our Children’s Store; served on the board of the Classical Chinese Garden Trust; and served on the CASA Cards for Kids™ team.